Charlie Kray: Krayleigh Enterprises

-In 1985 officials at Broadmoor Hospital discovered a business card of Ronnie's that led to evidence that the twins, from separate institutions, were operating Krayleigh Enterprises (a "lucrative bodyguard and 'protection' business for Hollywood stars") together with their older brother Charlie Kray and an accomplice at large.
+In 1985, officials at Broadmoor Hospital discovered a business card of Ronnie's that led to evidence that the twins, from separate institutions, were operating Krayleigh Enterprises (a "lucrative bodyguard and 'protection' business for Hollywood stars") together with their older brother Charlie Kray and an accomplice at large.
 Among their clients was Frank Sinatra, who hired 18 bodyguards from Krayleigh Enterprises on his visit to the 1985 Wimbledon Championships.
 Documents released under Freedom of Information laws revealed that although officials were concerned about this operation, they believed that there was no legal basis to shut it down.

 Personal life

 Kray married Doris "Dolly" Moore on Christmas Day 1948.
 They had two children, Gary Kray (1951-1995) and Nancy.
-In an argument, Moore had said that Nancy was not Kray's daughter but then denied it.
+In an argument, Moore had said that Nancy was not Kray's daughter, but then denied it.
 Gary died from lung cancer on 8 March 1995.

 Kray later discovered Moore had been having an affair with George Ince, but stayed with her for the sake of his family.
 She continued to see Ince behind Kray's back.
 The couple separated in 1975.

 During the 1950s, Kray had a six-month affair with Barbara Windsor, star of the Carry On films and EastEnders.
-The affair did not last long because his children and their happiness came first and staying with Moore provided them with a stable background.
+It has been suggested that the affair did not last long because his children and their happiness came first, and staying with Moore provided them with a stable background.

 Kray had been a confidant of Jackie Collins, Judy Garland, Sonny Liston and Christine Keeler.

 Kray said he found life difficult and claimed he was "unemployable" because of his surname.

-On the evening of 4 April 2000, Kray died from heart complications at St Mary's Hospital.
+On the evening of 4 April 2000 Kray died from heart complications at St Mary's Hospital on the Isle of Wight.
 He was 72.
 He had been suffering from a heart condition prior to his death.
 Kray died in the presence of his girlfriend, Diane Buffini, and two other friends.
-Kray's surviving brother Reggie was released from prison to attend the funeral, who himself died only six months later.
+Kray's surviving brother Reggie was released from prison to attend the funeral and himself died only six months later.

-Kray's funeral was held at St Matthew's Church, Bethnal Green on 19 April 2000 and he is buried at Chingford Mount Cemetery.
+Kray's funeral was held at St Matthew's Church, Bethnal Green, on 19 April 2000 and he is buried at Chingford Mount Cemetery.